klaarnut/user-docs/en/create-new-website.md

 ![image](images/create3.png)

-4. Have a sip of your coffee while waiting for RVsitebuilder 7 creates itself in your domain name.
+4. Have a cup of coffee while waiting for RVsitebuilder 7 creates itself in your domain name.

 ![image](images/create4.png)